What is Yuca?

 Potential Side effects of Cassava

 Besides having numerous benefits, cassava can also put your health at risk.
-This is especially true if consumed in raw form or is undercooked.
+This is especially true if consumed in raw form or undercooked.

-Cooking allows reducing the cyanogenic content in the roots to acceptable levels.
+Cooking allows for reducing the cyanogenic content in the roots to acceptable levels.
 Improper undercooking can lead to a higher risk of poisoning.
 Due to the smaller body size, risks are greater in children.